doakey3/DashTable/Readme.rst

 .. _Beautiful Soup 4: https://www.crummy.com/software/BeautifulSoup/

-Next, install DashTable by running this command:
+Next, install DashTable by downloading it, changing directory to the DashTable folder and running this command:

 .. code-block::